maxxiimo/the-front-end-manifesto/chp8-device-detection.md

     Mime::Type.register_alias "text/html", :mobile

 Don't forget to restart your server, and with that, requests from mobile devices detected by Mobvious will be served *.html.mobile views*.
-Only one is included in our base mobile files, but I'm beginning to get concerned that as we move along development, we will find that we have way too many files in our *app/views* folder – some ending with "*.html.haml*" others with "*.mobile.haml*".
+Only one is included in our base mobile files, but I'm beginning to get concerned that as we move along development, we will find that we have way too many files in our *app/views* folder – some ending with *.html.haml* others with *.mobile.haml*.

 NOTE: If you use Firefox try [User Agent Switcher][] to test on your desktop.

-### Mobile Views: Organization
+### Mobile Views: Reorganization

-To better organize, and reduce clutter and even repetition, let's keep our mobile views separate from our regular views.
+To better organize, and reduce clutter, let's keep our mobile views separate from our regular views.

-Create a new app/views/mobile folder and move all mobile views there.
-We tell Rails that our mobile views are located here by adding the following to the prepare_for_mobile method in application_controller.rb:
+Create a new *app/views/mobile* folder and move all mobile views there.
+We tell Rails that our mobile views are now located in this directory by adding the *prepend_view_path* to the *prepare_for_mobile* method in *application_controller.rb*:

     def prepare_for_mobile
       if request.env['mobvious.device_type'] == :mobile